Vinit-M420/vinit-m420/README.md

-- 🔭 Currently building Data pipeline projects to figure out how companies worldwide build scalable data infrastructure to help with business decisions.
+- 🔭 Currently building basic Todo apps and Coursera clone.
-- 🌱 Learning Apache Airflow and Google Cloud Platform (GCP); next up: Apache Spark and Dimensional Data Modelling.
+- 🌱 Learning React with hands on assignments currently
-- 🛠️ Hands-on with batch ETL, DAG orchestration, cloud storage (GCS), and BigQuery for SQL-based analytics.
+- 🛠️ Have over 2 years prior experience of SQL, Python.
-- 👯 Open to collaborating on Python or Data Engineering projects — happy to start with documentation or good first issues.
+- 👯 Open to collaborating on Python or MERN projects — happy to start with documentation or good first issues.
 - 📫 Outside of tech, I try to read, love talking to people, and enjoy seeing trees flow with the wind.